Alexis Ajinça: Return to France (2011–2013)

 On November 2, 2011, Ajinça joined Paris-Levallois for a one-week tryout.
 He left the team on November 8 and joined Hyères-Toulon two days later.
 He appeared in just two games with Hyères-Toulon before parting ways with the team.

 After failing to make a return to the NBA following the conclusion of the NBA lockout, Ajinça returned to France and signed with SIG Strasbourg on December 29, 2011.
 On August 13, 2012, he re-signed with Strasbourg for the 2012–13 season.
 On August 6, 2013, he re-signed with Strasbourg for the 2013–14 season.
 On December 18, 2013, he left Strasbourg to return to the NBA.

 New Orleans Pelicans (2013–2018)

 On December 20, 2013, Ajinça signed with the New Orleans Pelicans.
 On July 9, 2015, he re-signed with the Pelicans.
 On April 8, 2016, he recorded career highs with 28 points and 15 rebounds in a 110–102 win over the Los Angeles Lakers.

 On December 7, 2017, after missing all of the 2017–18 season up to that point, Ajinça was ruled out for the rest of the season after undergoing surgery on his right patellar tendon, an injury that typically takes four to six months to recover.

 On October 15, 2018, Ajinça was traded to the Los Angeles Clippers in exchange for Wesley Johnson.
 He was waived by the Clippers immediately upon being acquired.

 ASVEL (2018–2019)

 On December 28, 2018, Ajinça returned to France and signed with ASVEL Basket.

+Coaching career

+On 13 October 2023, Ajinça was hired as an assistant coach by the Capital City Go-Go of the NBA G League.

+On 10 July 2024, Ajinça became an assistant coach for the Washington Wizards.